SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 - Image: the operating system required for the virtual machine to run, providing common basic operating system images such as CentOS, Windows, Ubuntu, etc.; supporting the export of the virtual machine as an image, and rebuilding the virtual machine through self-made images machine; at the same time, it supports the import and export of images, which is convenient for users to customize images;
 - Cloud Disk: A block device that provides persistent storage space for virtual machines based on a distributed storage system.
 With an independent life cycle, it supports binding a separately created cloud hard disk to a virtual machine, or unbinding a bound cloud hard disk, and then binding it to other virtual machines; based on network distribution access, and supports features such as capacity expansion, cloning, and snapshots, providing virtual resources with high-security, high-reliability, high-performance, and scalable disks;
 - Snapshot: Provides disk snapshot and snapshot rollback capabilities, which can be applied to business scenarios such as disaster recovery backup and version rollback, reducing the risk of data loss caused by mis-operation and version upgrade;
-- VPC network: software- defined virtual private network, used for data isolation between tenants, providing custom VPC network, subnet planning and network topology;
+- VPC network: software-defined virtual private network, used for data isolation between tenants, providing custom VPC network, subnet planning and network topology;
 - External network IP: used for external network IP access of resources such as virtual machines, load balancing, NAT gateways, and VPN gateways, used to connect to the external network of the platform, such as virtual machines accessing the Internet or accessing The physical machine network of the IDC data center; supports simultaneous binding of multiple external network IPs to virtual resources, and provides IPv6 network connection services;
 - Security group: virtual firewall, which provides inbound and outbound traffic access control rules, defines which networks or protocols can access resources, and is used to limit network access traffic to virtual resources, supports TCP, UDP, ICMP and multiple An application protocol to provide the necessary security guarantee for the cloud platform;
 - Elastic network card: An elastic network interface that can be attached to a virtual machine at any time, supports binding and unbinding, and can be flexibly migrated among multiple virtual machines, providing high-availability cluster building capabilities for virtual machines.
 It can realize refined network management and cheap failover scheme at any time;